Use OIDC and keycloak to protect your API

 secret: YOUR_CLIENT_SECRET

-bearer-only: true # This means it will act as a Resource Server
+bearer-only: true # This means it will act as a Resource Server4.
+Secure API Endpoints

 Create a secured REST API with role-based access: